Kingy01/Projects/Linux_System_Hardening.md

 Basically, the lesson here is, we should have a drop all rule created, but that rule should be at the bottom of the firewall rule list, we want our accept rules to be above it and then we also want a drop all rule in our firewall rules for security, since this will then drop any other traffic that isn't specified as a rule to allow within our firewall rules.

-All the newly created rules get put above the previously created rules, so I will create the deny all traffic rule first, then start creating the accept rules for protocols that I need to use, such as HTTPS, HTTP etc.
+However, iptables still seems to put the deny all rule at the top of the rules, even after creating new rules to accept traffic.

 Now, I will create a rule to allow HTTPS traffic inbound, the following syntax can be used to create this rule in the iptables firewall.